-Cost: Minimal admission fee, approx. $1-3
+Cost: Minimal admission fee, approx. $1-3 (USD equivalent)

 Time needed: 15-30 minutes

-Located in Puerto Plata, Dominican Republic, guests can see dozens of objects captured in amber, including ants, termites, cockroaches, scorpions, sticks, and seeds.
+Located in Puerto Plata, Dominican Republic, the museums offer guests the opportunity to see dozens of objects captured in amber, including ants, termites, cockroaches, scorpions, sticks, and seeds.

-You won’t be able to miss the Amber Museum’s logo since it looks like Jurassic Park.
+You won’t be able to miss the Amber Museum’s logo, since it looks like Jurassic Park.

 The admission fee is the equivalent of a couple U.S. dollars, though it’s often included as part of large group tours of the city.